alexjvr1/Rtemp.v2/CHPhylogeography.md

 Now that I have the data, I will run the normal SNP filtering on it:*** This is before I've optimised any of the depth parameters!!

 50% genotyping rate.
-And MAC of 3.
+And MAC of 3. (across 230 indivs = 3/460 = 0.65%) - I should probably increase this!
+Rather use a MAF of 1%
 ```
 vcftools --vcf CH.Phylo.vcf.recode.vcf --max-missing 0.5 --mac 3 --recode --recode-INFO-all --out s1.Phylo.RAD.vcf
 ```

 Output: